MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-01.md

 ## Authentication

-In this tutorial, you'll use Docker locally to build a container image and deploy it to Azure App Service.
-The App Service pulls a container image from an Azure Container Registry repository.
+In this tutorial, you'll use Docker image (built locally or in Azure) and deploy it to Azure App Service.
+The App Service pulls the container image from an Azure Container Registry repository.

 The App Service uses [managed identity][5] to pull images from Azure Container Registry.
 Managed identity allows you to grant permissions to the web app so that it can access other Azure resources without the need for you to specify credentials.
 Specifically, this tutorial uses a system assigned managed identity.
-The managed identity is automatically set up for you when you configure App Service so that publish is from a Docker container.
+The managed identity is automatically set up for you when you configure App Service with publishing from a Docker container.

 The tutorial sample web app also uses MongoDB to store data.
 The sample code connects to Cosmos DB via a connection string.